-Comment 16: DNREC mapping indicates presence of forested wetlands and hydric soils (Hurlock)

-which encompass a large portion of the subject parcel.

-Response: Comment acknowledged; as shown by the Preliminary plan, and as noted above, a majority of the wooded areas are to remain undisturbed on site.
-Disturbance to any wetland areas are anticipated to be performed under the requirements of Army Corps of Engineering (ACOE) Nationwide Permit 27 for the enhancement of the aquatic habitat.

-Comment 17: DNREC botanist, Bill McAvoy, can assist in drafting a list of plants suitable for this site.

-Bill can be contacted at (302) 735-8668 or William.McAvoy@delaware.gov.

-Response: Comment acknowledged; a Landscape Plan will be developed and certified by a licensed

-Landscape Architect in accordance with the requirements of the Sussex County Code.
+- Comment 16: DNREC mapping indicates presence of forested wetlands and hydric soils (Hurlock) which encompass a large portion of the subject parcel. - Response: Comment acknowledged; as shown by the Preliminary plan, and as noted above, a majority of the wooded areas are to remain undisturbed on site.
+Disturbance to any wetland areas are anticipated to be performed under the requirements of Army Corps of Engineering (ACOE) Nationwide Permit 27 for the enhancement of the aquatic habitat. - Comment 17: DNREC botanist, Bill McAvoy, can assist in drafting a list of plants suitable for this site.
+Bill can be contacted at (302) 735-8668 or William.McAvoy@delaware.gov. - Response: Comment acknowledged; a Landscape Plan will be developed and certified by a licensed Landscape Architect in accordance with the requirements of the Sussex County Code.

-State Historic Preservation Office - Contact Carlton Hall 736-7400 suspicious tree spot on the 1937 aerial east of the house that may indicate a cemetery.
+State Historic Preservation Office - Contact Carlton Hall 736-7400

+- Comment 18: There are no known archaeological sites or known National Register listed or eligible properties on the parcel.
+There was a farmstead that disappeared by 1965.
+There is a suspicious tree spot on the 1937 aerial east of the house that may indicate a cemetery.
 The soils range from somewhat poorly drained to very poorly drained.
 There is potential for a mid-19th century archaeological site and possibly a cemetery.
 Therefore, our office recommends an archaeological survey of the project area.
-If you have any questions please contact our office for assistance at 302-736-7408...
+If you have any questions please contact our office for assistance at302-736-7408... - Response: Comment acknowledged; recommendations for archaeological survey have been noted.